Skip to main content

 Wiring Guide#

 • Make sure you know what serial ports are available on the flight controller.
-For the flywoo GN405s, refer to boards/flywoo/f405s_aio/nuttx-config/include/board.h in the board firmware code:
+Refer boards/flywoo/f405s_aio/nuttx-config/include/board.h in the board firmware code for Flywoo GN405S AIO board

 • UART 1 <-> /dev/ttyS0